Welcome to the Certified Reverse Mortgage Professional (CRMP) web page.

 - Roster of CRMPs.
 The following individuals have earned the designation and are listed on NRMLA’s consumer site, ReverseMortgage.org.

-There is no study guide for taking the CRMP exam.
-If you hope to pass the exam, you must possess a thorough knowledge of the laws and regulations that govern the HECM program.
-Below are links to various helpful Handbooks and Mortgagee Letters.
+PLEASE NOTE: There is no study guide for taking the CRMP exam.
+However, the exam questions are taken directly from the regulations that govern the HECM program.
+We provide links to these regulations below.